-Reduced private car usage may also result as residents of Winchester who currently have their own car, which they use infrequently, will instead be able to rely on a car club vehicle on the few occasions they need to travel and public transport is unsuitable for their journey.
+The reduced private car usage may also be experienced by residents of Winchester who use their own car infrequently, and instead rely on a car club vehicle on the few occasions they need to travel privately.

-Lastly, car clubs provide a viable alternative to businesses whose staff need to use cars to visit clients or for other purposes.
+Lastly, car clubs provide a viable alternative to businesses requiring cars to operate.
 They can reduce a business's overheads, especially when only short journeys are required, and help businesses to consider whether a trip is really needed, or if it can be combined with another journey for efficiency measures.

-Parking provision in Winchester is a regular issue raised by business groups with the Council, especially during the Christmas season where there is very high numbers of visitors.
-A range of measures are being planned this year to deal with such peaks in demand including increased park and ride services, alternative Council staff parking and spreading key events out across the season.
+Parking provision in Winchester is a regular issue raised by business groups with the Council, especially during the Christmas season.
+A range of measures are being planned to deal with such peaks in demand including increased park and ride services, alternative Council staff parking and spreading key events out across the season.
 A car club would make a modest contribution to such measures, but on an ongoing basis.
 If successful to begin with, further car club vehicles may come into operation.